VisualNeuroscience-UH/SystemTools/README.md

 # SystemTools
-Tools for CxSystem data science
+Tools for CxSystem2 data science

-These are additional tools for CxSystem repo data analysis and visualization.
+These are additional tools for CxSystem2 repo data analysis and visualization.